You've heard of spray foam insulation but aren't sure exactly what it is. What is it used for? What is it made of? How exactly does it insulate?

 Materials with a low R-value conduct heat well.
 An example would be metal.
 Insulation products must have higher R-values, indicating a heat transfer resistance.

-Open Cell And Closed Cell Foam: What's The Difference?
+What Makes Open Cell And Closed Cell Spray Foam Different?

 There are two types of spray polyurethane foam: open cell and closed cell.
-If you are reading about spray polyurethane foam (SPF), you may read about either open or closed cell foam.
+If you are reading about spray polyurethane foam, you may read about either open or closed cell foam.

 The difference between open and closed cell spray foam is their cell structure.
 Their different cell structures dictate their features and physical properties.